A-Polynomials of fillings of the Whitehead sister: Dehn filling triangulations

 \subsection{Exceptional manifolds}

-As mentioned in the introduction, the methods of \cite{HowieMathewsPurcell} only apply to hyperbolic fillings, which exclude the initial slopes $3,4,1/0$, along with $2,7/2$ and $11/3$.
-We also ignore the degenerate Dehn fillings, corresponding to slopes $2/1$, $7/2$, and $5/1$.
+As mentioned in the introduction, the methods of \cite{HowieMathewsPurcell} only apply to hyperbolic fillings, which exclude the initial slopes $3/1$, $4/1$, $1/0$, along with $2/1$, $7/2$ and $11/3$.
+We also ignore what we call the degenerate Dehn fillings.
+These are the Dehn fillings for which we do not add any new tetrahedra to perform Dehn filling, but merely remove the two tetrahedra corresponding to the cusp and then fold as in \reffig{FoldTriangles}.
+There are three such Dehn fillings, corresponding to the three slopes in the Farey triangulation that lie in triangles sharing an edge with our initial triangle in \reffig{FareyWhSis}.
+These are the slopes $2/1$, $7/2$, and $5/1$; see \reffig{FareyWhSis}.
+Of these, $2/1$ and $7/2$ are not hyperbolic, so not relevant.
 The slope $5/1$ is the manifold {\texttt{m003}}, or the figure-8 sister, built of two regular ideal tetrahedra.
 Its $\PSL(2,\CC)$ A-polynomial can be computed by hand, or by noting that {\texttt{m003}} is also homeomorphic to the Dehn filling along slope $10/3$.